lucacalcaterra/org.openhab.binding.melcloud/README.md

 ## Thing Configuration

-In order to manually create a thing file and not use the discovery routine you will need to know device serial number.
+In order to manually create a thing file and not use the discovery routine you will need to know device MELCloud device ID.
 This is a bit difficult to get.
-The easiest way of getting this is enable debug level logging or discovery devices by the binding (discovered device can be removed afterwards).
+The easiest way of getting this is enable debug level logging of the binding or discovery devices by the binding (discovered device can be removed afterwards).

 MELCloud account configuration: